sheygildas/Complete_Stack_Setup_with_Ansible/README.md

     <b><a href="#Project-11">↥ back to top</a></b>
 </div>
 <br/>

 #### :package:  Dynamic Inventory and Dynamic variables

+- Before storing all the public and private IP addresses of our instances, let's create two directories where these variable will be stored.
+- In your IDE, create a directory and name it `provision-stack`create another one called `group_vars.
+This second directory should be created inside the `provision-stack` directory.

 - Let's add the following code tou our  `vpro_ec2_stack` playbook.
 This will create dynamic inventory and dynamic variables for our vfrofile stack.